mjeries/expo-aws-mobile-analytics/README.md

 npm install --save aws-sdk
 ```

-react-native-aws-mobile-analytics needs the [react-native-device-info](https://github.com/rebeccahughes/react-native-device-info) package as dependency for an unique client id.
+expo-aws-mobile-analytics needs the [react-native-device-info](https://github.com/rebeccahughes/react-native-device-info) package as dependency for an unique client id.
 Make sure it is correct linked.
 You may have to call react-native link:
 ```
 react-native link
 ```